Bisphenol A (BPA)

 Rats exposed to BPA during development showed higher body weight throughout life, an effect that was somewhat lessened in the animals fed a soy-based diet (Patisaul et al. 2014).
 Other studies have also found that rats exposed to low doses of BPA during development show a variety of metabolic disruption effects, including changed glucose metabolism (Tremblay-Franco et al. 2015) and increased body weight later in life (in females) (Hass et al. 2016).
 Some studies have found that BPA exposure during development can also lead to lower body weight and food intake later in life (Suglia et al. 2016), while others show that BPA exposure during development can cause higher body weight and food intake later in life (Stoker et al. 2019).
 Perhaps the different results are due to different doses or the timing of exposure.
 Age and sex can also influence the specific metabolic effects of BPA during development in rats (Nguyen et al. 2020).

-BPA intake 8 times lower than the European Food Safety Authority's (EFSA's) current tolerable daily intake (TDI) during gestation and early development causes increased insulin secretion in rat offspring up to one year after exposure (Manukyan et al. 2019).
+BPA intake 8 times lower than the European Food Safety Authority's (EFSA's) prior tolerable daily intake (TDI) during gestation and early development causes increased insulin secretion in rat offspring up to one year after exposure (Manukyan et al. 2019).
+Neonatal exposure to BPA (at a dose below the EPA's "lowest observed adverse effect level") caused high glucose and effects on fat tissue in rats (Ke et al. 2022).

 Miyawaki et al. et al. (2007) found that mice exposed to BPA in the womb and afterwards developed obesity as well as lipid abnormalities.
 Rubin et al. (2001) found that mother rats exposed to low doses of BPA had heavier offspring, even after the exposure ended.
 The weight gain persisted longer in females, and, interestingly, was higher at lower doses.
 Exposure to BPA in utero and in early life can not only affect the body weight of animals, but affect fat cells as well (Rubin and Soto 2009).